kptdev/kpt/docs/design-docs/08-package-variant.md

 address several different dimensions of scalability:
 - Number of different workloads for a given cluster
 - Number of clusters across which those workloads are deployed
+- Different types or characteristics of those clusters
-- Complexity of the organizations deploying those workloads (NOTE: actually this is more the `conditions` stuff, will probably move this out of here and create a separate proposal for that)
+- Complexity of the organizations deploying those workloads
 - Changes to those workloads over time

 ## See Also